-Dyan Cannon's agent gave her a choice of appearing in the Don Knotts comedy and securing a five picture deal with Universal Studios or appearing as Alice in the comedy "Bob & Carol & Ted & Alice".
-She wisely chose the latter and earned a Supporting Actress Oscar nomination.
+Dyan Cannon's agent gave her a choice of appearing in this comedy and securing a five-picture deal with Universal Pictures or appearing as Alice in the comedy Bob & Carol & Ted & Alice (1973).
+She chose the latter and earned a Supporting Actress Oscar nomination.
 See more »

 4 of 8 people found this review helpful.

 Was this review helpful to you?